stephaniekyyip/learning_resources/udacity-intro-to-backend.md

   - Collection of HTML documents

-- Browsers made request via Internet to server using a protocol called HTTP
+- Browsers make requests via Internet to server using a protocol called HTTP

 - Servers respond with files that the browser displays